 A script refers to the generalized knowledge one has about particular types of frequently encountered situations, including the actors involved as events unfolded in a particular time and in a particular place.
-Scripts aid in: understanding what we see and experience, making sense of what others are saying and doing, predicting what will happen next, and organizing memories of our experience (Schank 2007).
-Despite their domain-specificity, similarities in tasks, events and information processing appear to result in similarities in knowledge structures across domains (Authors, 2020).
+Scripts aid in understanding what we see and experience, making sense of what others are saying and doing, predicting what will happen next, and organizing memories of our experience (Schank 2007).
+Despite their domain-specificity, similarities in tasks, events, and information processing appear to result in similarities in knowledge structures across domains (Authors, 2020).
 In the professional domain of teaching, scripts provide the background knowledge that helps teachers understand the complex world of the classroom and they expand as teachers learn through experience in the classroom.
 Scripts provide connectivity between events and are more tightly connected to specific types of events than to the overarching situations.
-Teachers´ ability to recognize the relevance of different events is crucial to their knowledge acquisition.
-Whenever an existing script is violated or expectations (about actors and events) are challenged, teachers´ scripts are rewritten and their knowledge is restructured accordingly.
+Teachers’ ability to recognize the relevance of different events is crucial to their knowledge acquisition.
+Whenever an existing script is violated or expectations (about actors and events) are challenged, teachers’ scripts are rewritten and their knowledge is restructured accordingly.